Skip to content

 • Use precise words like ennui or ensconce to describe your mental state for better self-awareness.

-• Recognize that your brain’s subconscious tasks, from dominance eye favouritism to task tracking, contribute to fatigue.
+• Recognize that your brain’s subconscious tasks, from dominant eye favouritism to internal task tracking, significantly contribute to fatigue.

-• Compare your current stress to the vastness of the universe—stars and trees—to gain perspective.
+• Compare your current stress to the vastness of the universe—stars and trees—to gain crucial perspective.

 • Active rest and setting "no opinion" boundaries are essential for long-term mental health.

-• Remember that burnout is not a personal failure, but a sign that your environment needs adjustment.
+• Remember that burnout is not a personal failure, but a clear signal that your environment needs adjustment.